 People with original Medicare can purchase a Part D plan.
 Part D is included in many Advantage plans.

-You’ll be responsible for a $1,408 deductible for your benefit period and for a daily coinsurance beginning after day 60.
+You’ll be responsible for a $1,484 deductible for your benefit period and for a daily coinsurance beginning after day 60.

-Part A covers services like:
+Part A covers services such as:

 - your room

 - medications given as part of your inpatient treatment